 Past examinations, with their answer keys, are kept in the epidemiology student room, 2106 McGavran-Greenberg Hall.
 Students are encouraged to review these.
+Past exams can also be found online on the departmental webpage.

-Registration deadline for 2009 offering: December 9, 2008
+Registration deadline for 2010 offering: December 8, 2009

-Examination date: January 9, 2009 from 8:45 am - 1:00 pm Students informed of outcome: by letter in mailbox within 2 weeks of exam.
+Examination date: January 8, 2010 from 8:45 am - 1:00 pm Students informed of outcome: by letter in mailbox within 2 weeks of exam.